scionproto/scion/doc/ControlPlanePKI.md

 ## Overview of Keys and Certificates

-voting ASes have online and offline key pairs.
+Voting ASes have online and offline key pairs.
 Issuing ASes have issuing keys.
 Offline keys are used for infrequent safety-critical operations that will require administrator involvement to cross an air gap, while online and issuing keys are used for frequent automated operations that do not require administrator involvement.
 The renewal of AS and Issuer certificates is an example of a